What Is Skin Brightening in Korean Beauty?

 Some of the most common ingredients that reduce melanin formation are:

-Firstly, let us give you a few pointers here.
+First, let us give you a few pointers here.

-Instead, the Australian Government regulates cosmetics containing Hydroquinone nder the the Poisons Schedule.
+Instead, the Australian Government regulates cosmetics containing Hydroquinone under the the Poisons Schedule.
 It is only allowed to be sold by pharmacists.
 Current research suggests that hydroquinone combined with UV exposure can increase the risk of skin cancer.

 At STYLE STORY, we only stock productsthat offer safe forms of skin brightening.
 Find out more about some of our favourites like Niacinamide here, Propolis here, Vitamin C here, Acids hereand Licorice here.